4 Very Different Ways To See The Dominican Republic

-Las Terrenas turned out to be a great base, although I would recommend renting transport – a scooter or ATV if you plan to stay local or a car if, like me, you wanted to go a little further afield in Samana.
+Las Terrenas turned out to be a great base.
+I would recommend renting transport (a scooter or ATV) if you plan to stay local.
+However if, like me, you wanted to go a little further afield in Samana, then get a car.
 The hotel is about 50m down an untarred track from the beach road & an easy walk into the main town of Las Terrenas.
-The beach is just at the end of the street but if you have transport there are some much prettier ones not too far away.
+The beach is just at the end of the street.
+However, if you have transport there are some much prettier ones not too far away.

 I spent one day with the car & went whale watching, booked through Whale Samana.
-Basically, the whales from the whole of North America come to this area once a year (Jan-March) to either mate or give birth, which means you’re pretty much guaranteed to see something.
+Basically, the whales from the whole of North America come to this area once a year (Jan-March).
+Once here they either mate or give birth, which means you’re pretty much guaranteed to see something.
 The company actually offers you a return trip if you are unsuccessful when you visit.

-After whale watching, I took a 50-minute detour to see the “most beautiful beach in DR”, Playa Rincon.
-It was a fairly fraught journey & Playa Rincon is undoubtedly beautiful, but I would struggle to recommend driving in DR to anyone, let alone another woman travelling solo.
+After whale watching, I took a 50-minute detour to see the “most beautiful beach in the Dominican Republic”, Playa Rincon.
+It was a fairly fraught journey & Playa Rincon is undoubtedly beautiful, but I would struggle to recommend driving in the Dominican Republic to anyone, let alone another woman travelling solo.
 Negotiating potholes, huge unmarked speedbumps & no signs giving directions meant it wasn’t the pleasant & relaxing drive I’d hoped for.
 I was very pleased to be back in Las Terrenas when I returned.

 I also took the car to a couple of beautiful local beaches recommended by the hotel – Playa Cason & Playa Bonita.
 Again, well worth the effort as you find yourself (almost) alone on some beautiful palm-fringed Caribbean beaches.